jundalisay/spblist/content/en/research/marx/manifesto/chapter-4.md

 - ally with the Social-Democrats* against the conservative and radical capitalists.
 - reserve the right to take up a critical position on the phases and illusions handed down from the French Revolution.

-> *The party then represented in Parliament by Ledru-Rollin, in literature by Louis Blanc, in the daily press by the Réforme.
+{{< f f="*The party then represented in Parliament by Ledru-Rollin, in literature by Louis Blanc, in the daily press by the Réforme.
 The name of Social-Democracy signifies, with these its inventors, a section of the Democratic or Republican Party more or less tinged with socialism.
-[Engels, English Edition 1888]
+[Engels, English Edition 1888]" >}}

 In Switzerland, they support the Radicals even if the Radicals have antagonistic elements as Democratic Socialists and radical capitalist.